 Our undergraduate program prepares students by teaching the fundamentals of circuits and systems, electromagnetics, microelectronics, signals and communications, computer architecture, and digital systems.

 Our students then join faculty members or industry partners in research that spans a range of interests and applications.
-Students looking to get a head start on their career can visit our job board to view internships, co-ops and employment opportunities.
+Students looking to get a head start on their career can visit our job board to view internships and employment opportunities.

 Undergraduate Program Mission Statement